Skip to content

 Accountable judgment Owns the merge decision when the evidence gates pass

 • Spec-as-code displacement.
-Specifications precise enough to drive reliable generation accumulate schemas, pseudocode, and constraints until they become code-adjacent.
+Specs precise enough to drive reliable generation accumulate schemas and constraints until they become code-adjacent.
 Scott Logic found Spec Kit produced 2,000+ lines of Markdown per feature and still introduced bugs, while iterative prompting produced working code ~10× faster (Scott Logic).
-Addy Osmani names the upper-bound failure the "curse of instructions": as a spec accumulates detail, model adherence to individual instructions degrades (Osmani, O'Reilly).
-The "intent" surface can grow until it carries the same complexity authorship used to — see Spec Complexity Displacement.
+Addy Osmani names this the "curse of instructions": as a spec accumulates detail, model adherence degrades (Osmani, O'Reilly).
+See Spec Complexity Displacement.

 Example